elsonico/gallery-piwigo-migration/README.md

 All photos are downloaded from Gallery 1.x, and they need to be downloaded only once.
 The field `downloaded` is set to 1 when the download is complete.
 The same applies to Piwigo uploads.
 Once the photo is successfully uploaded, the field `uploaded` is set to 1.
 The `albums` table also has a column `migrated`, which is set to 1 once an album is migrated.
 This ensures that if your migration is aborted in the middle of migrating an album with its sub-albums and photos, you can safely continue from where you left off.

 ## Usage
 Both collecting metadata and migration are expected to be handle album by album.
-These approach has been tested only with albums on Gallery root and it handles tehir sub albums as well.
+This approach has been tested only with albums on Gallery root level - it handles their sub albums as well.

 Collect metadata: ```./collect_gallery_meta_data.py [album_name]```
 Execute migration: ```./execute_migration.py [album_name]```